-When talking about Armenia, there are many sensitive topics that often originate lively discussions or even worse.
+Many sensitive topics often originate lively discussions or, even worse, when talking about Armenia.
 The most delicate of these is probably the Armenian Genocide.

 Armenians argue that it was a deliberate action to destroy the Armenian people, thus a genocide.
 The Turkish don’t accept this claim, and while accepting that some atrocities have happened, there was no official polity of extermination directly against the Armenian people.

 It’s estimated that 1.5 Million ethnic Armenians were either deported or killed between 1914 and 1923.
-As said above, many of the Armenian diaspora communities surged as a result of these unfortunate events.
+As said above, many Armenian diaspora communities surged due to these unfortunate events.

 The Armenian Genocide has been on the news in the last few years because more and more countries (and the EU) have recognized the events as genocide.
-In consequence, the Turkish government tends to deny it and strongly condemn countries that recognize it.
+Consequently, the Turkish government denies it and strongly condemns countries that recognize it.

 #4 Armenia-Azerbaijan conflict about Nagorno-Karabakh

-Another delicate topic is the Nagorno-Karabakh conflict, and this one is yet to be solved.
+Another delicate topic is the Nagorno-Karabakh conflict, which is yet to be solved.
 Populated and controlled by ethnic Armenians, Nagorno-Karabakh is internationally recognized as a part of Azerbaijan.

 The main issue here is that the Karabakh Armenians demanded that Karabakh be transferred from Soviet Azerbaijan to Soviet Armenia initially and want to be part of Armenia now.
-They have Armenia’s support in its goal of breaking away from Azerbaijan, which is the internationally recognized owner of the land.
+They have Armenia’s support in its goal of breaking away from Azerbaijan, the internationally recognized owner of the land.

-The conflict started in 1988 and had it worse part between 1992 and 1994 when a cease-fire was negotiated.
+The conflict started in 1988 and had its worse part between 1992 and 1994 when a cease-fire was negotiated.
 In 2020 it has escalated again from a low-intensity conflict (1994-2020) to a full-scale war.
-This war is one of the unfortunate reasons for Armenia being constantly on the news and naturally one of the things Armenia is famous for.
+This war is one of the unfortunate reasons for Armenia being constantly on the news and is naturally one of the things for which Armenia is famous.